juanpc2018/-SOLVED-PulseAudio-audio-problem/README.md

 # -SOLVED-PulseAudio-audio-problem

-There is a problem in Linux with USB sound interfaces like Focusrite 18i20 mk2, Tose require a propietary software in Windows or OSX to change DSP HW configuration.
+There is a problem in Linux with USB sound interfaces like Focusrite 18i20 mk2, require a propietary software in Windows or OSX to change DSP HW configuration.
+The software works in Wine, but the USB interface is Not detected. porobably Wine does Not have proper USB Passthrough like other Virtual Machine Softwares, VMware, Parallels, VirtualBox, Qemu, Kvm, etc...

-The USB device has playback, Recording, Control software, Raw MIDI.
+The USB device has playback, Recording, Control software, Raw MIDI. *see list at the bottom.

-the second problem:
+the 2nd problem:
-the audio problem was that PulseAudio sets Linux Default Sample Rate to 44.1Khz, if the Focusrite was in s/pdif clock to 48Khz, will Not work.
+the audio problem was PulseAudio sets Linux Default Sample Rate to 44.1Khz at Boot, if the Focusrite was in s/pdif clock to 48Khz, will Not work.